ED De Nunzio Charitable Trust

 Decision Timeline

 Applications are considered on a rolling basis at trustees' meetings held 4-6 times throughout the year.
-From initial inquiry to decision typically takes 2-4 months, depending on when your application is received relative to the next trustees' meeting.
+From initial enquiry to decision typically takes 2-4 months, depending on when your application is received relative to the next trustees' meeting.

 Success Rates

 The Trust does not publish application success rate statistics.
-However, with annual expenditure of £122,489 and grants ranging from £100-£10,000+, they appear to support multiple organizations each year with a mix of small, medium, and larger grants.
+However, with annual expenditure of £122,489 and grants ranging from £100-£10,000+, they appear to support multiple organisations each year with a mix of small, medium, and larger grants.

 Reapplication Policy